 More Athens transportation guides

-Have a look at these other articles about the metro system in Athens.
+Have a look at these other articles about the metro system and other means of transport in Athens.
 I’ve included the various types of tickets available (single ticket, return ticket, tourist ticket):

 - How to use the metro in Athens